dipunm/monads/README.md

 There are a lot of articles that discuss Promises and their impurity, but one article highlights a few pretty interesting side effects due to having eager execution. [[source]](https://staltz.com/promises-are-not-neutral-enough.html)

-**Promises are similar to `monads`.** Notice how with the `Maybe` monad, where we used the fake `monadic` keyword, we never do any error handling?
-With `async/await`, we group a sequence of operations together without any error handling.
+**Promises are like `monads`.** Notice how with the `Maybe` monad, where we used the `generator function` syntax, we never do any error handling inside?
+When using `async/await`, if we are trying to write like for like code, we should be grouping a sequence of asynchronous operations together without any error handling aswell.
 Until we exit the async function and get back a `Promise`, we can't really access the properties and methods of `Promise` directly and so we can't use the `catch` method.

 The point is to group a sequence of async operations without thinking about edge cases, and then handle the errors at the end.
 Consider this:
 ```ts